OphidiaBigData/ansible-role-ophidia-cluster/README.md

 9. io_hostnames: list of hostnames of Ophidia IO nodes
 10. io_ips: list of IP addresses of Ophidia IO nodes
 11. server_hostname: Ophidia Server node hostname
-12. server_ip: Ophidia Server node ip address
+12. private_server_ip: private IP address of Ophidia Server node
+13. public_server_ip: public IP address of Ophidia Server node
-13. nfs_subnet: subnetwork for the Ophidia io-compute nodes (for NFS folder mount)
+14. nfs_subnet: subnetwork for the Ophidia io-compute nodes (for NFS folder mount)
-14. mysql_subnet: subnetwork for MySQL server on the cluster nodes (for database grant)
+15. mysql_subnet: subnetwork for MySQL server on the cluster nodes (for database grant)
-15. deploy_type: type of deployment ('install', 'configure' or 'complete')
+16. deploy_type: type of deployment ('install', 'configure' or 'complete')
-16. node_type: type of node to deploy ('server' or 'io')
+17. node_type: type of node to deploy ('server' or 'io')

 Dependencies
 ------------